 In response to the UK’s epidemic of loneliness, the British Red Cross launched services to provide support for those who feel isolated.
 It seems strange that volunteers are needed to help people feel less lonely, when these same people may live next to, and see people, every day.
 Indeed, this speaks volumes about the conflict between human nature and the condition of living in modern cities.

 We know that loneliness is a huge problem in the UK and that its toll on our physical health and mental well-being can be severe – even life-threatening.
 What hasn’t been discussed so much in the reporting of this issue, however, is why the UK is a particularly lonely country to live in.
-I believe there are four important factors at play here.

 It Affects Everyone